MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/About.md

 Combining commands into pipelines in the PowerShell.

 ### [about_PowerShell_Config](about_PowerShell_Config.md)
-Configuration files for PowerShell Core, replacing Registry configuration.
+Configuration files for PowerShell, replacing Registry configuration.

 ### [about_PowerShell_Editions](about_PowerShell_Editions.md)
 Different editions of PowerShell run on different underlying runtimes.